aaronwmorris/indi-allsky/README.md

 | > PASSWORD            |             | (str) MQTT password |
 | > BASE_TOPIC          | indi-allsky | (str) Base topic for MQ messages |
 | > TLS                 | true        | (bool) Use TLS for MQTT connection |

-### Moon mode

-This is a special night time operating mode intended to reduce gain when the moon is more illuminated and above the horizon

 ## Tested Hardware